dClimate/dclimate-client-js/README.md

 ## Features

-- Catalog resolver that can read from a bundled static map or the remote `dclimate-data-cids` JSON.
+- Dataset loader backed by a curated dataset-to-endpoint map that fetches the latest CID on demand.
 - Thin IPFS loader powered by `jaxray`'s `ShardedStore` implementation.
 - `GeoTemporalDataset` wrapper with convenience helpers (`point`, `timeRange`, chained selections).
 - No blockchain/Web3 code – all resolution happens through static/HTTP sources.